Aldo DeAngelis

-Aldo A. DeAngelis (March 13, 1931 – February 13, 2004) was an American politician and businessman.
+Aldo A. DeAngelis (March 13, 1931 – February 13, 2004) was an American politician and businessman who served as a member of the Illinois State Senate.

+Early life, education, and career

-Born in Chicago Heights, Illinois, DeAngelis graduated from Bloom High School.
+DeAngelis was born on March 25, 1931, in Chicago Heights, Illinois.
+He graduated from Bloom High School.
 He served as a public information officer in the United States Army from 1954 to 1956.
 DeAngelis graduated from Knox College in Galesburg, Illinois.
-He also sent to University of Chicago and Governors State University.
+He also went to University of Chicago and Governors State University.
 He moved to Texas and started a steel and tube company.
-He then moved back to Chicago Heights, Illinois, and started the Vulcan Metal and Tube Company.
+He then moved back to Chicago Heights, Illinois, and started the Vulcan Tube and Metals Company.

+Illinois Senate

-DeAngelis ran for Illinois Senate in the 1978 general election.
+DeAngelis was elected to the Illinois Senate in the 1978 general election as a Republican.
 In the Republican primary, DeAngelis defeated State Representative Thomas Miller, the preferred candidate of Governor James R. Thompson.
 In the general election, DeAngelis defeated Democratic incumbent Robert Lane.
-He served in the Illinois State Senate from 1979 to 1997.
+DeAngelis served in the Illinois State Senate from 1979 to 1997.
 DeAngelis then sold his business.
 During the 1990s, DeAngelis served as a member of the Illinois Republican Party Central Committee from Illinois's 4th congressional district.

+For a portion of his tenure in the Illinois Senate, DeAngelis was the chamber's assistant minority leader.
+DeAngelis served on various committees, including those on the Executive; Executive Appointments, Veterans' Affair and Administrations; Revenue.
+He served as co-chairman of Legislative Audit Commission.

-In 1990, he was the Republican nominee for President of the Cook County Board of Commissioners.
+In 1990, DeAngelis was the Republican nominee for President of the Cook County Board of Commissioners.
 While he lost that election, he was elected a member of the Cook County Board of Commissioners in the coinciding election for the board's members.
+DeAngelis opted against taking the office.
+After a quick turnaround between swearing in and resignation, former mayor of Homewood Robert T. Gooley was sworn in to the seat that DeAngelis had won on the county board.

+In the 1996 general election for Illinois Senate, Democratic candidate Debbie Halvorson, the Crete Township Clerk, defeated DeAngelis.

+Later life and death

-After a quick turnaround between swearing in and resignation, former Mayor of Homewood Robert T. Gooley was sworn in as DeAngelis's successor on the county board.
-In the 1996 general election, Democratic candidate Debbie Halvorson, the Crete Township Clerk, defeated DeAngelis.
-After DeAngelis left the Illinois General Assembly, DeAngelis worked as a lobbyist and consultant.
-DeAngelis died of a heart attack at his home in Olympia Fields, Illinois.
+After he left the Illinois Senate, DeAngelis worked as a lobbyist and consultant..
+On February 13, 2004, DeAngelis died of a heart attack at his home in Olympia Fields, Illinois.

+Personal life

+DeAngelis and his wife, Meredith Roberts, had four children.